 …passive smoking is essentially another form of low dose smoking that carries a substantial cardiovascular risk.

 …electronic cigarettes and heat-not-burn cigarettes, may carry substantial risk for heart disease and stroke.
-Although e-cigarettes deliver reduced levels of carcinogens (cancer-causing chemicals) they still expose users to high levels of ultrafine particles and other toxins that my markedly increase cardiovascular risk.
-Somewhat lower emissions of may toxic substances from heat-not-burn substances cigarettes do not make these products safe…We cannot afford to wait several more decades to document the illness, disability, and deaths caused by new recreational tobacco and nicotine products.
+Although e-cigarettes deliver reduced levels of carcinogens (cancer-causing chemicals) they still expose users to high levels of ultrafine particles and other toxins that may markedly increase cardiovascular risk.
+Somewhat lower emissions of many toxic substances from heat-not-burn cigarettes do not make these products safe…We cannot afford to wait several more decades to document the illness, disability, and deaths caused by new recreational tobacco and nicotine products.

-Too true, but why cannot even the writer of this learned piece, Professor Kenneth C Johnson of the University of Ottawa, seem to understand that using tobacco and other nicotine products is not a recreational activity: it is drug (nicotine) addiction.
+Too true, but why cannot even the writer of this learned piece, Professor Kenneth C Johnson of the University of Ottawa, seem to understand that using tobacco and other nicotine products is not a recreational activity: it’s drug (nicotine) addiction.

 In the same edition of The British Medical Journal there’s an opinion piece, in reference to people addicted to ‘hard’ drugs, that avoiding terms like ‘junkie’ or ‘crackhead’ in favour of ‘persons with drug dependence’ or ‘person with substance use disorder’ is not enough if underlying dismissive or disparaging attitudes are unchanged.

-Quite right that persons with substance use disorders should be treated respectfully.
-But smokers, vapers, patchers and chewers are not in general, or even in many scholarly medical papers, recognised as having a disorder: it’s a habit or something that people do for pleasure or relaxation.
+Quite right that persons with substance use disorders should be treated with respect.
+But smokers, vapers, patchers, and chewers are not in general, or even in many scholarly medical papers, recognised as having a disorder: it’s a habit or something that people do for pleasure or relaxation.

 Thus we could rewrite the last italicised sentence quoted above as: ‘We cannot afford to wait several more decades to document the illness, disability, and deaths caused by new forms of nicotine use disorder.’